CatClimb/function_code/README.md

 # function_code
+## Main Content
-The record complex and rare funtion code;
+1. The record complex or rare Functional code;
+2. The record vaild or rare ways of solution;